hasinhayder/hydra/README.md

 No payload is required for this call.

-For successful execution, you will get a JSON response containing the user with all asigned roles to it.
+For successful execution, you will get a JSON response containing the user with all its assigned roles.

 ```json
 {